 - Microsoft by definition is going to get Windows images right.
 So I don’t have to fight it anymore.
 I can just use it.
 It just works, just like it should.

-- Stuart Preston wrote a plugin for me that gets anyone past the learning curve very quickly.
+- Stuart Preston wrote a plugin that gets anyone past the learning curve very quickly.
 With this plugin you don’t have to really know anything about azure to use it for test kitchen

 These reasons are so compelling, this is what our teams will be going with in the coming months.
 It’s critical that everyone be able to run test kitchen easily, and azure gives us the best shot at doing that without a lot of drama.